-The Academy of Interactive Entertainment is accredited by the Commission of the Council on Occupational Education 7840 Roswell Road, Building 300, Suite 325, Atlanta, GA 30350 Telephone: 770-396-3898 / FAX: 770-396-3790, www.council.org.
+The Academy of Interactive Entertainment is accredited by the Commission of the Council on Occupational Education7840 Roswell Road, Building 300, Suite 325, Atlanta, GA 30350 Telephone: 770-396-3898 / FAX: 770-396-3790, web: www.council.org.

-Selected programs of study at AIE are approved by the State of Louisiana Board of Regents Proprietary School Division for enrollment of those eligible to receive benefits under all policies and procedures of above referenced State of Louisiana agency.
+Selected programs of study at AIE are approved by the Workforce Training and Education Coordinating Board's State Approving Agency (WTECB/SAA) for enrollment of those eligible to receive benefits under Title 38 and Title 10, USC.